volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 ## Things to be Considered

-- KeyboardAndMouseRecorderPlayer will apply the input commands continuously as they are set.
-But KeyboardAndMouseRecorderPlayer is not aware about the context of the commands, in other words, the commands will be input independently of which is the current active window in the screen.
+- kmRecorderAndPlayer will apply the input commands continuously as they are set.
+But kmRecorderAndPlayer is not aware about the context of the commands, in other words, the commands will be input independently of which is the current active window in the screen.
 For example an input command might be considered to be applied on a particular window, but if the window is not active, that input command will be